-Improvement of Basic Civil Laws Q The world is changing rapidly in terms of living environment and more.
-Will basic civil laws be reviewed?
+Development of basic civil laws Q How have the basic civil rules been progressed as our lifestyle and environment changes rapidly?
 There are various fundamental laws on civil affairs, such the Civil Code, the Commercial Code, the Companies Act, and the Code of Civil Procedure, which stipulate the basic rules for citizen's daily lives and economic transactions, the family system, and judicial proceedings.
 Recently in Japan, socioeconomic circumstances have changed significantly, with great diversification in the public, which is why the Ministry of Justice is conducting necessary examinations and reviews to make the fundamental civil laws that can handle these changes and are well-suited to the current era.
-The Ministry also delivers its views on bills governed by other ministries and agencies regarding consistency with fundamental law from a position of jurisdiction over The legal age of adulthood will be lowered to 18.
+The Ministry also delivers its views on bills governed by other ministries and agencies regarding consistency with fundamental law from a position of jurisdiction over basic civil law.
+The legal age of adulthood has been lowered to 18.